simeross/Beyond-Excel-Biology/_posts/2025-08-29-welcome-to-beyond-excel-biology.md

 tags: [meta, introduction, biology, data-analysis]
 ---

+**🚧 This is a placeholder post for site development purposes.**

-Welcome to Beyond Excel Biology, where we explore the intersection of biological research and modern data analysis tools.
+Welcome to Beyond Excel Biology - a work-in-progress blog exploring the intersection of biological research and modern data analysis tools.

 <!--more-->

-As a biologist, I've often found myself wrestling with Excel spreadsheets, trying to coax meaningful insights from complex datasets.
-While Excel has its place, the world of biological research demands more sophisticated approaches to data analysis and visualization.
+## About This Site

+This is currently a development version with placeholder content while I build out the site structure and begin writing actual posts.

+## Planned Topics

-This blog will explore:
+Once live, this blog will explore:

 - **Modern data analysis tools** for biological research
 - **Reproducible research practices** using code and version control
-- **Data visualization techniques** that go beyond pie charts
+- **Data visualization techniques** that go beyond spreadsheets
 - **Statistical methods** appropriate for biological datasets
-- **Integration of bioinformatics** into traditional wet lab workflows
+- **Integration of computational tools** into research workflows

-Whether you're a graduate student struggling with your first RNA-seq dataset or a seasoned researcher looking to modernize your analysis pipeline, you'll find something here.

-Let's move beyond Excel and embrace the powerful tools that can transform how we understand biological data.
+## Coming Soon

+Real content is coming soon!
+This placeholder will be replaced with actual insights, tutorials, and discussions about moving biological research beyond traditional spreadsheet limitations.

+*Stay tuned for updates as the site develops.*